WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 If you use Obsidian as your editor, there are two codeblock templates for you in the templates folder; Jekyll's formatting is identified with "noborder-jekyll", where html is appended with "border-div".

 ### HTML
+HTML `div` codeblocks are ideal for production-ready scripts and code.

 HTML `<div>` should be formatted like this:

 ![](assets/images/syntax-and-style-guide-4.png)